 Uneven Terrain: Very easy weaving in and out through bumps.
 Powering over small but consistently uneven bumps isn’t perfect but very doable.
 I had no problem keeping a line through moguls and liked doing it.

 Powder: Very good float with the setback and nose that sits above the snow due to the rocker in the middle and camber that doesn’t come all the way back down.
-With approximately a 22.6″ stance width you can set this 5.5″ back on board which is really good for an all mountain board and just about par for the course for freeride boards.
-That’s enough to handle the deep deep you can get once or twice on an average season with resorts out west.
+With approximately a 22.6″ stance width you can set this 2.75″ back from center of board which is really good for an all mountain board and ok for most freeride boards.
+That’s enough to handle the deep-deep you can get once or twice on an average season without struggling too much.

 Jibbing: Doable but far from ideal.

 Pipe: The edge hold, quick turn initiation, and pretty good carving ability make us think it would be good in the pipe but no pipe was built at the time of this review.
 With all the snow it’s been slow going at Mammoth.

 Jumps: Nice pop and great directional air.
 It’s also ok to land switch so you can spin with this.